dudash/openshift-workshops/www/workshop-lab-ops.md

 ### Compute Resources
 Each container running on a node consumes compute resources.
 When authoring your pod, you can optionally specify how much CPU and memory (RAM) each container needs in order to better schedule pods in the cluster and ensure satisfactory performance.
 We do that via a deployment configuration.
 Let's see an example of that in action:

-TBD more on requests and limits
+Coming soon... more on requests and limits

 ### Quotas and Resources Limits